Exercises for Losing Your Post Baby Belly

 Another excuse moms use when they are advised to start working out, is that they cannot leave their baby alone.
 This is when you need to have a fun time with your baby while you work out.

 One big piece of advice to all new moms is to NOT use their baby as a prop before it is at least 10-12 weeks old.

 - These are the routine lunges while you are carrying your little munchkin in your hands for added weight.

 - Hold your baby and keep it close to your chest, now take a forward lunge [left or right leg].
 Keeping in mind that the toe doesn’t go forward to the knee.

 - Come back to the old position and repeat the same lunge exercise on the other leg.

 - You are to repeat this workout 8-10 times on each leg since, this is known to strengthen the muscles in your legs, core, and thighs.

 - Baby Bouncer:

 - This is the lunge plus squat workout.

-- The lunge done in this particular one is not forward lunge but is the side lunge that gives you a bigger margin to squat.
+- The lunge done in this particular one is not a forward lunge but is the side lunge that gives you a bigger margin to squat.